-Based on the Company's analysis, IFRS 10 did not have an effect on the Company's financial statements for the six-month period ended December 31, 2013 as the Company currently does not have any subsidiaries or special purpose entities.
+Based on the Company's analysis, IFRS 10 did not have an effect on the Company's financial statements for the Period as the Company currently does not have any subsidiaries or special purpose entities.

 IFRS 11 - Joint Arrangements

 The Company adopted IFRS 11, Joint Arrangements ("IFRS 11") on January 1, 2013.
 If an arrangement results in joint control, IFRS 11 classifies joint arrangements as either joint operations or joint ventures, depending on the rights and obligations of the parties involved.
 The Company also adopted IAS 28(R), Investments in Associates and Joint Ventures ("IAS 28") which included amendments to address accounting for joint ventures.